Preparing your child for High School

 Preparation is key to helping students transition smoothly to high school.
 We encourage families to begin preparing their child in the months leading up to the new school year.
 Below are some suggestions that can help ready your child/ren.
 Becoming informed and learning more about Busselton SHS is a great place to start and looking through our website will be a great help.

-- Make a time to meet with Kelly Anderson (Deputy Principal for Years 7 and 8) and tour our school grounds.
+Make a time to meet with Mandy Carey (Associate Principal for Years 7 and 8) and tour our school grounds.

 Practical Planning - Involve your child

 Encourage your child to attend our school to pickup or deliver your enrolment package to become acquainted with their new surroundings.

 Discuss travel arrangements in advance.
 If plans to walk/ride to school, do a few walks/rides with them so they can get used to the travel route.

 If taking public transport, help familiarise your child with the bus routes and timetables.

 Have your child join you when coming to the Uniform Shop.
 This helps familiarise them with the administration building.

 Organise your childs uniform in advance.

 Encourage your child to prepare their stationery for the new school year.